bmaeser/django-sysadmin/README.rst

     $ apt-get install libsasl2-2 libsasl2-modules libsasl2-modules-sql

-in sample-config you find some templates for your postfix configuration agains postgresql
+in sample-config you find some templates for your postfix configuration against postgresql

 Usage
 ------------------